Thick vs. thin frame glasses: which suits you better?

 Those who have prescription glasses or people who're into wearing glasses know that one of the struggles is looking for the right frames for your lenses.
 Gone are the days when people only needed to get the same frame style from optical shops.
 Today, manufacturers provide different types and sizes based on the wearer's facial features and other preferences.
-In fact, people can choose a vast array of colors for their frame glasses.
+In fact, people can choose a vast array of colors for their eyeglasses.

 Additionally, wearers can also choose between thick and thin frame glasses.
 But when does one wear thick frame glasses?
 And who must consider wearing thin frame glasses?